Back to all articles

 3. Included parts versus excluded parts

-This is where many buyers get caught.
+This is where many people get caught.
 The contract may say "parts included", but the exclusions can still be substantial.
 Ask specifically about:

 If the salesperson cannot explain the exclusion logic clearly, the contract will probably become painful later.